Central idea: God is love and wants us to love one another. Doctrine: The virtue of friendliness. Practical application: Becoming friendlier.

 - God is love.
 One way love is expressed is in friendship.
 Friends act in a friendly way.

 - We are called to love everyone.
-God-in-Christ has restored us to friendship with him, ourselves, one other, and even creation.
+God-in-Christ has restored us to friendship with him, ourselves, one other, and even the natural world.

 - One way we build friendship with our fellow man is through friendliness.
 Friendliness is a way of showing love toward others.